river-yu-51/CTPC-Problems-Solutions-Test-Cases/2025/sample/S5-Laser_Maze/S5-problem.md

 ## Input
 The first line of input will consist of three integers, n, w, and h. n is the number of lasers, and w and h are the width and height of the room in tiles respectively.
 It is guaranteed that all diagonal lasers have a slope of ±1.

+Note that 32-bit integers are not big enough to store the largest results, but 64-bit integers will be.

 ## Output
 Output a single integer: the number of tiles which are safe.